awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ## Data

-We use two datasets: the H&M Personalized Fashion Recommendations dataset, and the Retailrocket recommender system dataset.
+We use two datasets: the H&M Personalized Fashion Recommendations dataset (HM), and the Retailrocket recommender system dataset (RR).

 ## Evaluation metrics